David Halberstam: Republic of the Congo

-In August 1961 The New York Times dispatched Halberstam to the Republic of the Congo to report on the Congo Crisis.
+In August 1961 ,The New York Times dispatched Halberstam to the Republic of the Congo to report on the Congo Crisis.
 Although initially eager to cover the events in the country, over time he grew jaded over the demanding working conditions and the difficulty in handling Congolese officials' lack of truthfulness.
 In July 1962 he quickly accepted an opportunity to move to Vietnam to report on the Vietnam War for The New York Times.

 Vietnam

 Halberstam arrived in Vietnam in the middle of 1962.
 A tall and well built man, he conveyed much self-confidence and initially the American embassy approved of him.
 However, Halberstam was openly hostile to any hint of deception, and he soon came into conflict with American officials.
 When the chief American officer in South Vietnam, General Paul D. Harkins, launched an operation with 45 helicopters flown by American pilots landing a battalion of South Vietnamese infantry to attack a Viet Cong base, Halberstam was forbidden from doing any direct reporting; he was simply told to report the operation as a victory.
-Halberstam was enraged by this media control, as he expressed in a letter to Frederick Nolting, the American ambassador to South Vietnam.
+Halberstam was enraged by this media control, as he expressed in a letter to Frederick Nolting, the Ambassador to South Vietnam.
 Halberstam wrote about the media blackout: "The reason given is security.
 This is, of course, stupid, naive and indeed insulting to the patriotism and intelligence of every American newspaperman, and every American newspaper represented here."
 Halberstam argued that the operation could not have been the victory that Harkins had claimed as the Viet Cong must have heard the helicopters coming and accordingly retreated as guerrillas normally do when faced with superior force, leading him to write: "You can bet the V.C. knew what was happening.
 You can bet Hanoi knew what was happening.
 Only American reporters and American readers were kept ignorant."

-With the help of military sources like John Paul Vann, an active duty officer in Military Assistance Command, Vietnam (MACV), Halberstam, along with colleagues Neil Sheehan of UPI and Malcolm Brown of the AP, challenged the upbeat reporting of the United States mission in South Vietnam.
+With the help of military sources like John Paul Vann, an active duty officer in Military Assistance Command, Vietnam (MACV), Halberstam, along with colleagues Neil Sheehan of UPI and Malcolm Browne of the AP, challenged the upbeat reporting of the United States mission in South Vietnam.
 They reported the defeat of government troops at the first major battle of the Vietnam War known as the Battle of Ap Bac.
+Historian Mark Moyar has charged that Vann presented Halberstam with a one sided narrative of the events that omitted his own malfeasance in the Battle of Ap Bac.
 President John F. Kennedy tried to get The New York Times to replace Halberstam with a more compliant journalist.
 The Times refused.